-Thousands of North Carolinians are struggling with the debilitating grip of substance use disorders (SUD), or more than 10% of the state’s population, according to SAMHSA.
+Thousands of people are facing addiction in North Carolina, struggling with the debilitating grip of substance use disorders (SUD), or more than 10% of the state’s population, according to SAMHSA.

 In 2022 alone, over 11 North Carolinians died each day from drug overdose, with roughly 95% of those deaths being accidental.